 Unless it’s very high or low, humidity usually won’t cause any major problems with your cannabis grow.
 However, there are a few tricks with humidity to get faster growth and more resin production on your buds.

 |Relative Humidity (RH)||70%||40% – 60%||40% – 50%||40% – 45%|

 Plants breathe carbon dioxide (CO2), but when growing using lower powered grow lights (like CFLs or fluorescents), there’s often more than enough CO2 in regular fresh air for your plants to be able to process all the light they’re being given.
-If your plant don’t need more CO2, it won’t help very much to add more because they’ve already got more CO2 than they can use.
+If your plants don’t need more CO2, it won’t help very much to add more, because they’ve already got more CO2 than they can use.